 - Iron-fortified formula and soy formula

-- Baby cereal (rice)
+- Iron-fortified infant cereal (rice)

 - Baby food

 - Breakfast/lunch/snack that meets USDA guidelines

-- > Blankets (Over the age of 1)
+- Blankets (Over the age of 1)

-- > Toothpaste
+- Toothpaste

-- > Tissues
+- Tissues

-- ➤ The center has clothing available for emergency use.
+- The center has clothing available for emergency use.
 The clothing should be cleaned and returned to CYS within 48 hours.
 If you have any extra clothing that your child has outgrown and would like to donate them to the center for emergency use, please let a staff member know.